IsobelDing/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Jianing Ding is a Ph.D. student in Management in Information System at Krannert School of Management, Purdue University.
 She is fortunately advised by Professor Karthik Kannan and Susan F. Lu.
 Jianing received a Master of Science in Mathematical Finance from Rady School of Management, University of California San Diego, and a Bachelor of Science in Physics from Fudan University.
+Jianing's research mainly focues on how information technology affects individual behavior and the organization of firms and markets, especially the structure of those industries related to health care.